nextcloud/files_retention/README.md

-# NExtcloud Files Retention App
+# Nextcloud Files Retention App
 An app for Nextcloud to control automatic deletion of files after a given time.

 ## QA metrics on master branch: